 In 1996 Dave Key had an incredibly powerful experience of being part of nature while rock climbing in California.
 As a result, his life changed dramatically.
 He no longer saw the natural environment as a source of raw materials or as a hedonist’s playground – but as home.
 This led him to explore whether outdoor adventure experiences can be used to encourage people to live more sustainably – which has turned into a life-long journey.

 His exploration resulted in his 2003 Master’s dissertation, The Ecology of Adventure.
 Drawing on his own research and experiences, and a large body of literature, mainly in psychology and education, he developed a unique model of learning.
-At around this time he also started working alongside psychotherapist Mary-Jayne Rust.
+At around this time he started working alongside psychotherapist Mary-Jayne Rust.
 Mary-Jayne and Dave combined their skills to bring psychological theories and psychotherapeutic techniques into sustainability education – a methodology which forms the bedrock of the Natural Change approach.

 Dave subsequently established Footprint Consulting Ltd to apply his model to organisations to help them develop sustainability strategies and training programmes.